Yechan-Noh/MPSG/_pages/about.md

   <canvas id="titleCanvas"></canvas>

   <p class="mission">
-    We harness cutting-edge computer simulations to engineer at the molecular and quantum levels, driving innovative solutions to industrial challenges.
+    We harness state-of-the-art computer simulations to engineer advanced devices from the molecular and quantum scales, driving innovative solutions to industrial challenges.
   </p>
 </section>